LunarG/VulkanSamples/API-Samples/Tutorial/markdown/10-init_render_pass.md

 Setting the `storeOp` member to DONT_CARE for the depth attachment means that you don't need the contents of the buffer when the render pass instance is complete.

-Telling the driver that you don't care about the contents of a buffer after it is used, as in the case of the depth buffer here, can be useful because it allows the driver to discard or page out that memory if it needed to without saving the contents.
+Telling the driver that you don't care about the contents of a buffer after it is used can be useful because it allows the driver to discard or page out that memory if it needed to without saving the contents.

+For image layouts, you created a command buffer earlier in this section that transitions the image layouts to their optimum layouts.
-And since you have a command buffer ready to go that performs the image layout transitions, you can set the initial and final layouts in both attachments to optimal.
+Therefore, you need to set the initial layouts in both attachments to optimal in order to match the result of the layout transitions.

+For the color attachment, you specify the final layout to be the `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` layout, which is the one that is appropriate for the present operation that occurs after the render pass is complete.
+This avoids needing to build up and submit a command in the command buffer to explicitly perform the layout transition.
+It also tells the GPU that it needs to perform an image layout transition at the end of the render pass.

+The depth buffer image final layout can remain the same as the initial layout, since it is not used after the render pass is complete.

 #### Subpass